ixpantia/faucet/README.md

 [![test](https://github.com/ixpantia/faucet/actions/workflows/test.yaml/badge.svg?branch=main)](https://github.com/ixpantia/faucet/actions/workflows/test.yaml)
 <!-- badges: end -->

-Scale, deploy and route Plumber APIs and Shiny applications with ease and efficiency.
+Scale, deploy and route R and Python applications with ease and efficiency.

 ## Summary

-Welcome to faucet, the most feature complete Shiny Application and Plumber API deployment platform. faucet features load balancing, routing, logging, replication, and more all in one place; unifying your workflow for deploying R based applications.
+Welcome to faucet, a feature-rich deployment platform for Shiny Applications, Plumber APIs, and FastAPI applications. faucet features load balancing, routing, logging, replication, and more, all in one place, unifying your workflow for deploying R and Python-based applications.

 ## Features

-- **High Performance:** faucet is designed with speed in mind, leveraging Rust's performance benefits to ensure your R applications run smoothly and efficiently.
+- **High Performance:** faucet is designed with speed in mind, leveraging Rust's performance benefits to ensure your R and Python applications run smoothly and efficiently.

+- **Polyglot Support:** Natively deploy applications written in R (Plumber, Shiny) and Python (FastAPI), or run arbitrary `Rscript` and Python (`uv`) scripts.

-- **Load Balancing:** Choose between Round Robin and IP Hash load balancing strategies to distribute incoming requests among multiple instances, optimizing resource utilization.
+- **Load Balancing:** Choose between Round Robin, IP Hash, and Cookie Hash load balancing strategies to distribute incoming requests among multiple instances, optimizing resource utilization.

-- **Replicas:** Easily scale your Plumber APIs and Shiny Applications by running multiple replicas, allowing for improved performance and increased availability.
+- **Replicas:** Easily scale your Plumber APIs, Shiny Applications, and FastAPI applications by running multiple replicas, allowing for improved performance and increased availability.

-- **Simplified Deployment:** faucet simplifies the deployment process, making it a breeze to get your R applications up and running quickly.
+- **Simplified Deployment:** faucet simplifies the deployment process, making it a breeze to get your R and Python applications up and running quickly.

 - **Asynchronous & Concurrent:** faucet leverages asynchronous and concurrent processing, ensuring optimal utilization of resources and responsive handling of requests.

-- **Routing**: Run multiple Shiny Applications, Plumber APIs, Quarto Documents on a single server with our easy to configure router.
+- **Routing**: Run multiple Shiny Applications, Plumber APIs, FastAPI applications, and Quarto Documents on a single server with our easy-to-configure router.

 ## Usage